Healthy Homes Assessment Karaka Bays

 What are unjustifiable gaps or holes?

-If you can feel external air entering or an unobstructed draught coming from a crack or a gap or crack, then it’s likely a crack or an opening that needs sealing in somehow.
-Cracks and gaps that are large should be stopped permanently.
-Any gaps greater than 3mm that allow air in or out within your home need to be sealed.
-For example, if an open fireplace isn’t being used, it can create draughts.
-This must be sealed off.
-Landlords and property managers are responsible for making sure that these draughts are stopped as much as possible.
+If you can feel external air entering or an unobstructed draught coming from a crack or a gap and you are able to feel it, it is probably a gap or an opening that requirements sealing in some way.
+Cracks and gaps that are large should be permanently stopped.
+The gaps that exceed 3mm that let air in or out from the house require to be sealed.
+In the case of an open fireplace isn’t used it could cause draughts, and should be blocked from.
+Landlords and property managers are accountable for making sure such draughts are eliminated in the maximum extent possible.

-You don’t require to cover up holes or gaps which are part of the building.
-For example, tiny gaps around windows and doors might be necessary to allow for movement within the building when the household warms and cools so that they can still be closed and opened rather than being stuck.
-We will inspect the windows and doors in our Healthy Homes assessment of your rental property.
+You don’t require to cover up holes or gaps that are part of the building.
+For instance, small gaps around windows and doors might be necessary to allow for the movement of the structure as the home heats and cools, to allow them to be opened and closed rather than securing.
+We will check all doors and windows during our Healthy Homes assessment of your rental property.

 draught stopping building inspections